TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 will get printed to STDOUT when CMake is run to configure the project and ``-D<Project>_TRACE_ADD_TEST=ON`` is set.

-Also, note that ff a test is currently disabled using the ``DISABLED`` option in the CMakeLists.txt file, then that ``DISABLE`` property can be removed by configuring with::
+Also, note that if a test is currently disabled using the ``DISABLED`` option in the CMakeLists.txt file, then that ``DISABLE`` property can be removed by configuring with::